 At northerly latitudes, the shower radiant point – near the bright star Castor in the constellation Gemini – stays out from early evening until dawn.
 When the radiant point is near the horizon, the number of meteors that you see are few.
 The radiant climbs highest up around 2 a.m. and that’s why you see the highest numbers of Geminid meteors around that time.

 How many meteors will I see?
 The Geminids are a consistent and prolific shower.
 You’ll see the most meteors in a dark sky, unspoiled by light pollution.
 Meteors often come in spurts and are interspersed by lulls, so give yourself at least an hour of observing time.
 Simply sprawl out on a reclining lawn chair, look upward and enjoy the show.
 Often, in the wee hours after midnight, you can see 50 or more meteors per hour.
-You won’t see as many meteors this year because of the moonlight.
-But the Geminids tend to be bright, so we expect some Geminid meteors to blaze the sky in spite of the moon.
+But the Geminids tend to be bright, so we expect some Geminid meteors to blaze even if your sky is somewhat beset by light pollution.

 Why are they called the Geminids?
 The Geminid meteors are named for the constellation Gemini the Twins, because the radiant point of this shower lies in front Gemini, closely aligning with the bright star Castor.
 If you trace all the Geminid meteors backward, they all appear to originated from this constellation.